 In this post, we discuss further what Shift Left entails, why it is crucial, and how effective security training is pivotal in its implementation.

 There has been widespread adoption of software that scans and tests your codebases for a range of different areas, such as Software Compositional Analysis (SCA), Static Application Security Testing (SAST), and Dynamic Application Security Testing (DAST) tools into development pipelines, which help look for vulnerabilities in Open Source Software packages and dependencies, scan your code for any detectable security flaws, and run tests on the application for any exploitable weaknesses respectively.
 The adoption of these tools is a net positive in the overall topic of improving security in software development.
 Still, these methods and tools come after the code has been committed and integrated, putting teams on the backfoot of having to refactor already written code.
-By implementing a more proactive approach and encouraging developers to continue training and improving their secure coding knowledge, this can be addressed earlier in the development process, to the stage when the code is being written.
+Implementing a more proactive approach and encouraging developers to continue training and improving their secure coding knowledge can be addressed earlier in the development process, to the stage when the code is being written.

 Training teams in security practices, be they Developers, DevOps, or members of your security team, is only getting more challenging and essential due to the range of different security practices, concepts, and ever-growing list of vulnerabilities.